Skip to main content

 Back Pain: When Is Spine Surgery the Right Choice?

-By advortho editorial team · 3/14/2026
+By advortho editorial team · March 14, 2026 · 3 min read

-The vast majority of back pain episodes — even severe ones — improve within 6-12 weeks with conservative treatment:
+The vast majority of back pain episodes, even severe ones, improve within 6-12 weeks with conservative treatment:

-• Anti-inflammatory medications reduce pain and swelling
+• Anti-inflammatory medications for pain and swelling

-• Heat/ice therapy provides symptomatic relief
+• Heat/ice therapy for symptomatic relief

-Spine surgery is typically considered when:
+Spine surgery is typically considered in these situations:

 1. Conservative treatment has failed after 3-6 months